-How Fresh Legal Perspective Can Help You
+How Can Fresh Legal Perspective Help You?

 They say “you can’t take it with you when you die.”
 Since you can’t take it with you, don’t you want to ensure your assets transfer to the people you love?
 If you pass away without an estate plan, your property is distributed in accordance with the intestate laws of Florida, which means you and your family will have little to no say in who receives your property.
-Failure to state where you would like your property to go often leads to family disagreements and can cause unnecessary stress.
+Failure to a state where you would like your property to go often leads to family disagreements and can cause unnecessary stress.

-Probate is the legal process of administering a deceased person’s estate by transferring ownership or title of property when someone dies.
+Probate is the legal process of administering a deceased person’s estate by transferring ownership or title of the property when someone dies.
 Probate can be an expensive process depending on the value of the estate, and the process typically lasts between six to twelve months.
 With an estate plan consisting of professionally drafted documents such as a Trust, probate may be avoided, and you can have peace of mind knowing that your assets will be distributed as you intended without the hassles of dealing with the court system.

 A proper estate plan will also include documents that will provide protection for you while you are still living.
 A Living Will, Designation of Health Care Surrogate, and Durable Power of Attorney can help prepare your family or friends to take care of your medical problems and finances if you become unable to do so.

 While everyone cannot always leave a monetary legacy, everyone does have the power of making the preparations that will make their family’s lives easier during difficult times – a gift that is better than any sum of money.
 Contact our compassionate and experienced probate lawyers in Tampa to schedule a consultation, so that you can make a difference for your family today.

 Last Will and Testament